Denver MBA Schools

 EMBA Health Administration

 This program is designed for practicing healthcare administrators.
 The 48-credit hour program takes two years to complete.
-Students meet on campus for one week every January and July and complete the remainder of their coursework online.
+Students meet on campus for one week, five times during the two years, and complete the remainder of their coursework online.
 Applicants must show at least three years of healthcare management experience.
-Courses include epidemiology, corporate finance in healthcare, healthcare leadership and healthcare ethics.
-Students may also choose to specialize in pharmaceutical management.
+Courses include healthcare marketing, corporate finance in healthcare, healthcare leadership and healthcare ethics.

 University of Denver

-Students have five degree options in the University of Denver's MBA program, with numerous opportunities for specializations within those degree programs.
+Students have four degree options in the University of Denver's MBA program through the Daniels Schools of Business, with numerous opportunities for specializations within those degree programs.
 Class schedules are flexible in many programs to accommodate working students.

-Designed for students with three or more years of professional experience, the full-time MBA takes about 20 months to complete.
+Designed for students with two or more years of professional experience, the full-time MBA includes 80 credit hours.
 The curriculum includes core courses in business as well as courses designed to give students an ethical framework.
-Students can focus on particular business topics such as accounting or marketing or create a customized degree with courses from any University of Denver department.
+Students can focus on particular business topics such as accounting, finance, business analytics, real estate or marketing or create a customized degree with courses from any University of Denver department.

 MBAs are also available at two four-year, private not-for-profit schools in Denver, Colorado Christian University, located about eight miles from downtown Denver, and Regis University, roughly six miles from downtown.